strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 We have released version [0.21.0](https://github.com/strimzi/strimzi-kafka-bridge/releases/tag/0.21.0) of the Strimzi Kafka Bridge, which uses the new version of the library and should be safe to use.
 We have also released version [0.26.1](https://github.com/strimzi/strimzi-kafka-operator/releases/tag/0.26.1) of our operators, which includes the new version of the Kafka Bridge.
 Log4j2 2.15.0 is used in all Strimzi operators.
-And it updates the Log4j2 version in the Cruise Control deployment as well.
+Log4j2 is updated in the Cruise Control deployment as well.

 **We recommend you upgrade to these new versions of Strimzi as soon as possible.**